twitter/rsc/docs/contributing.md

     * If your work consists of multiple independent changes, you should split them into multiple commits - one commit per change, each accompanied by a detailed commit message as described above.
-    * If your work consists of multiple commits, each commit should be usable in isolation - that is, each commit must build and pass all tests.
   * History
-    * Pull requests are merged using rebase merge, which means that pull request branches should always be rebased on top of master.
+    * Pull requests are merged using squash merge, which means that pull request branches should always be rebased on top of master.
 Therefore, it's strongly recommended to not perform any merges on branches that you are planning to use for pull requests.